What is a Profit and Loss Appropriation Account?

 • Dividends: If applicable, dividends declared to shareholders are recorded.

-• Reserves: The creation or addition to various reserves, such as general reserves, contingency reserves, or specific-purpose reserves.
+• Reserves: The creation or addition of various reserves, such as general reserves, contingency reserves, or specific-purpose reserves.

 • Retained Earnings: The amount retained for reinvestment in the business or to meet future obligations.